Macedonia's bid to join EU, NATO in limbo after vote, early poll possible

 In Moscow, which regards NATO enlargement as a threat to its own security, Kremlin spokesman Dmitry Peskov said: “We are observing closely and of course think that all the processes should remain within the framework of the law.

-Reporting by Ivana Sekularac; Additional reporting by Robin Emmot in Brussels, Renee Maltezou in Athens and Tom Balmforth in Moscow; Editing by Gareth Jones
+Reporting by Ivana Sekularac; Additional reporting by Robin Emmot and Gabriela Baczynska in Brussels, Renee Maltezou in Athens and Tom Balmforth in Moscow; Editing by Gareth Jones